 Our partners have incredible stories to tell, and fantastic track records within their expertise.
-We are interviewing a few of these “fighters” to highlight the brave and excellent work they do.
-During 2019, we will release a monthly interview featuring a fighter.
-Enjoy the reading.
+We are interviewing a number of these “fighters” to highlight the brave and excellent work they do.
+Enjoy the reading!

 Interview of Rinat Tuhvatshin, journalist and co-founder of Kloop Media Foundation, an investigative news outlet and youth school of journalism from Kyrgyzstan, a country in Central Asia where corruption is present at all levels of society.
 He says: “We have chosen to focus on corruption and human rights because it literally kills people and we think it is the most important topic to cover”